Ernest Failloubaz

 Ernest Failloubaz (27 July 1892 in Avenches – 14 May 1919 in Lausanne) was a Swiss aviation pioneer.
-He received pilot's brevet number 1, issued in Switzerland on 11 October 1910, and made the first flight in Switzerland of an aircraft built and flown by a Swiss citizen.
+He received pilot's licence number 1, issued in Switzerland on 11 October 1910, and made the first flight in Switzerland of an aircraft built and flown by a Swiss citizen.

 Life

 Ernest Failloubaz' father Jules, a rich wine merchant, died when Ernest was four years old.
-Six years later his mother Emilie died, too.
+Six years later his mother Emilie also died.
 His grandmother and aunt, who owned the local bakery, then took care of him.
-As a child, Ernest was already passionate about mechanics and speed and convinced his grandmother to buy him probably one of the first motorcycles in Switzerland, later an automobile.
+As a child, Ernest was already passionate about mechanics and speed and convinced his grandmother to buy him probably one of the first motorcycles in Switzerland, and later an automobile.

 The beginnings of Swiss aviation

 In early 1909, at 17, Failloubaz met René Grandjean, who planned to build his own aircraft, using only a picture of Louis Blériot's aircraft.
 They completed this first aircraft in October 1909.
 Ground tests started in February 1910 at the l’Estivage field in Avenches.
 On 10 May 1910, with Failloubaz at the controls, it took off, flew, and landed smoothly, on the first flight in Switzerland of an aircraft built and flown by a Swiss citizen.
-Grandjean succeeded a few days after his friend's first flight.
+Grandjean also succeeded in doing this, a few days after his friend's first flight.

-Failloubaz went to Paris at the end of May 1910 to buy a Santos-Dumont Demoiselle and brought it immediately back to Avenches, where he trained daily.
-A few months later, having reached the limits of the Demoiselle, he bought a more powerful Blériot monoplane, to allow him flying higher and longer.
+Failloubaz went to Paris at the end of May 1910, to buy a Santos-Dumont Demoiselle, and brought it back immediately to Avenches, where he trained daily.
+A few months later, having reached the limits of the Demoiselle, he bought a more powerful Blériot monoplane, to allow to fly higher and further.

-With this aircraft, Failloubaz participated at the flight meeting in Viry, Haute-Savoie, in August 1910 and dared what no one else had ever attempted before: stopping the engine in flight, gliding, and restarting his engine.
-On 28 September 1910, he succeeded in the first city-to-city flight in Switzerland from Avenches to Payerne, lasting six minutes.
+With this aircraft, Failloubaz participated at the air show in Viry, Haute-Savoie in August 1910, and dared to do what no one else had ever attempted before: stopping the engine in flight, gliding, and restarting his engine.
+On 28 September 1910, he succeeded in the first city-to-city flight in Switzerland, from Avenches to Payerne, lasting six minutes.

-On 2 October Failloubaz participated at the first Swiss flight meeting in Avenches.
-From October 8 to 10, at the Bern meeting, he set a record of 58 minutes and 17 seconds.
+On 2 October Failloubaz participated in the first Swiss air show, in Avenches.
+From October 8 to 10, at the Bern meeting, he set a national record for the longest flight, with 58 minutes and 17 seconds.